Water for Fish

-The Centre for Indigenous Environmental Resources (CIER) has produced a series of First Nations Integrated Watershed Planning guidebooks to support Aboriginal communities develop plans to protect their lands and waters.
+The CIER has produced a series of First Nations Integrated Watershed Planning guidebooks to support Aboriginal communities develop plans to protect their lands and waters.

 Fraser Basin Council (FBC) has developed a number of resources, guides and toolkits to support communities advance watershed planning and management.

 The US Environmental Protection Agency (USEPA) has developed a comprehensive (and freely available) handbook to develop watershed plans.